 We are committed to using the world’s most advanced technology and techniques to halt glaucoma, limit damage to the patients optic nerve, and save their sight.
 If they have been diagnosed with glaucoma, Vance Thompson Vision offers a minimally invasive procedure to decrease intraocular pressure and a reliance on glaucoma medications.
-Fellowship-trained ophthalmologists Drs.
-Berdahl, Greenwood, or Swan consult with patients in Sioux Falls, SD for endoscopic cyclophotocoagulation (ECP) as a glaucoma treatment that aims to decrease the amount of fluid produced by the eye.
+Our ophthalmologists consult with patients for endoscopic cyclophotocoagulation (ECP) as a glaucoma treatment that aims to decrease the amount of fluid produced by the eye.

 Kahook Dual Blade

-At Vance Thompson Vision, Drs.
-Berdahl, Greenwood, and Swan take great care to select the right treatment for each glaucoma patient to lower intraocular pressure.
-When new, innovative tools or techniques for glaucoma become available, our surgeons in Sioux Falls, SD do their best to be on the forefront of any treatment that can make our patients lives better.
+At Vance Thompson Vision, we take great care to select the right treatment for each glaucoma patient to lower intraocular pressure.
+When new, innovative tools or techniques for glaucoma become available, our surgeons do their best to be on the forefront of any treatment that can make our patients lives better.
 By opening the drainage system up with the Kahook dual blade, our experienced ophthalmologists can improve the natural outflow of aqueous fluids, decrease intraocular pressure, and lower the risk of glaucoma progression (which leads to blindness).
 The KDB (a single-use blade) has changed the way ophthalmologists perform minimally invasive glaucoma surgery (MIGS) with considerable success.

 Selective Laser Trabeculoplasty

 At Vance Thompson Vision, our glaucoma patients can rest assured that our team of surgeons will strategize the soundest surgical solutions to relieve your glaucoma symptoms.
 For the past 20 years, selective laser trabeculoplasty (SLT) has been practiced in the United States and around the world with optimal outcomes.
 When it comes to your possible treatments, we may suggest SLT to lower the intraocular pressure within the patients eyes.
-Our ophthalmologist at Vance Thompson Vision in Sioux Falls, SD believe that SLT is an excellent option for patients when eye drop medications cause significant side effects or fail to lower eye pressure.
+Our ophthalmologists at Vance Thompson Vision believe that SLT is an excellent option for patients when eye drop medications cause significant side effects or fail to lower eye pressure.